eksctl-io/eksctl/userdocs/src/usage/gitops.md

-# gitops
+# GitOps

-[gitops][gitops] is a way to do Kubernetes application delivery.
-It works by using Git as a single source of truth for Kubernetes resources.
-With Git at the center of your delivery pipelines, developers can make pull requests to accelerate and simplify application deployments and operations tasks to Kubernetes.
+[Gitops][gitops] is a way to do Kubernetes application delivery.
+It works by using Git as a single source of truth for Kubernetes resources and everything else.
+With Git at the center of your delivery pipelines, you and your team can make pull requests to accelerate and simplify application deployments and operations tasks to Kubernetes.

 [gitops]: https://www.weave.works/technologies/gitops/